Kinpusenji Temple 金峯山寺

-Kinpusenji Temple is part of a sect that practices Shugendo Mountain Asceticism.
+Kinpusenji Temple is part of a sect that practices Shugendo mountain asceticism.
 This sect has roots both in Shinto and Buddhist beliefs.
-Several shrines and temples in this area, including Kinpu Shrine and Yoshimizu Shrine, are associated with this sect.
+Tonan-in and Sakuramotobo temples are associated with this sect.
 This temple is one of the most important ones within Shugendo.

-Kinpusenji Temple is a ten-minute walk from Yoshino Ropeway's upper station, Yoshinoyama Station.
+Kinpusenji Temple is a ten-minute walk from Yoshinoyama Station, the upper station of the Yoshino Ropeway.

-Kinpusenji Temple houses some important relics of Shugendo.
+Kinpusenji temple houses some important relics of Shugendo.
 Three blue-skinned statues of Zao Gongen stand seven meters tall.
-They represent the past, present, and future aspects of the Buddha.
-These 1300-year-old statues are open for viewing only in the spring and autumn season.
+They represent the past, present, and future salvation of people's lifetimes.
+These 1,300-year-old statues are open for viewing at certain times of the year.

-The temple's main building, Zao-do Hall, is the second largest wooden structure in Japan, after Nara’s Daibutsuden.
+The temple's main building, the Zaodo hall, is the second largest wooden structure in Japan, after Todaiji's Daibutsuden, or Great Buddha Hall.

 This temple is an important stop on various pilgrimage routes.
 Kinpusenji Temple is the starting point of a pilgrimage to Mt.
 Omine.
 It is also a stop on various other pilgrimages.
-The entire area containing Kinpusenji Temple and Kinpu Shrine is a UNESCO World Heritage site as part of the pilgrimage routes in the Kii mountains.
+The entire area containing Kinpusenji Temple and Kinpu-jinja Shrine is a UNESCO World Heritage site as part of the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range .

 Kinpusenji Temple offers training events from May through October.
 These stress physical and mental endurance of the elements, such as hanging off cliffs or sitting under waterfalls.
-Shugendo teaches that these activities are a path to enlightenment.
+Shugendo teaches that through these activities we can approach enlightenment.